San Miguel, Bulacan: Religion and Traditions

-The tradition of Los Desposorios or the Bethrotal of Mary and Joseph is very alive at San Jose Esposo de Maria Parish in Brgy.
+The tradition of Los Desposorios or the Betrothal of Mary and Joseph continues at San Jose Esposo de Maria Parish in Brgy.
 San Jose.
-The said parish celebrates its fiesta every 26 November, the traditional date which the Augustinians celebrates the feast of the Bethrotal.
-It will start with Procesion de los Desposorios and after that, the antique image of Saint Joseph and Our Lady meets at the patio of the parish and the rite of the Renewal of Vows will be conducted.
+The said parish celebrates its fiesta every 26 November, the traditional date which the Augustinians celebrates the feast of the Betrothal.
+It starts with the Procesion de los Desposorios, after which the antique image of Saint Joseph and Our Lady meet at the patio of the parish and the rite of the Renewal of Vows is conducted.